ankohanse/hass-studer-xcom/README.md

 **IMPORTANT**:

 Be very carefull in changing params marked as having level Expert, Installer or even Qualified Service Person.
-If you do not know what the effect of a Studer param change is, then do not change it.
+If you do not know what the effect of a Studer param change is, then do not change it!

 # Troubleshooting